Rod (optical phenomenon): Paranormal claims

+Various paranormal interpretations of this phenomenon appear in popular culture.
+One of the more outspoken proponents of rods as alien life forms was José Escamilla, a musician and filmmaker, who claimed to have been the first to film them on 19 March 1994 in Roswell, New Mexico, while attempting to capture footage of a UFO.
+Escamilla later made additional videos and embarked on lecture tours to promote his claims.

 Optical analysis

-Robert Todd Carroll (2003), having consulted an entomologist (Doug Yanega), identified rods as images of flying insects recorded over several cycles of wing-beating on video recording devices.
-The insect captured on image a number of times, while propelling itself forward, gives the illusion of a single elongated rod-like body, with bulges.
+Robert Todd Carroll (2003), having consulted entomologist Doug Yanega, identified the rod phenomenon as a visual artifact resulting from recording insects at certain camera settings.
+If the frequency of an insect's wing beats exceeds the frame rate or shutter speed of a recording device, this can result in periodic bulges and dramatic motion blur respectively, lending to the illusion of a rod.

-A 2000 report by staff at "The Straight Dope" also explained rods as such phenomena, namely tricks of light which result from how (primarily video) images of flying insects are recorded and played back, adding that investigators have shown the rod-like bodies to be a result of motion blur, if the camera is shooting with relatively long exposure times.
+A 2000 report by staff at The Straight Dope also offered a similar explanation, namely that the phenomena are explainable as tricks of light that result from how (primarily video) images of flying insects are recorded and played back, adding that investigators have shown the rodlike bodies to be a motion blur artifact caused by a camera shooting with relatively long exposure times.

-The claims of these being extraordinary creatures, possibly alien, have been advanced by either people with active imaginations, or hoaxers.
-(Note: "where unscrupulous people are exploiting a gullible public for profit", according to "Straight Dope" staff.)
+The claim that this phenomenon represents extraordinary, possibly alien, creatures has been widely dismissed.

-In August 2005, China Central Television (CCTV) aired a two-part documentary about flying rods in China.
-It reported the events from May to June of the same year at Tonghua Zhenguo Pharmaceutical Company in Tonghua City, Jilin Province, which debunked the flying rods.
-Surveillance cameras in the facility's compound captured video footage of flying rods identical to those shown in Jose Escamilla's video.
-Getting no satisfactory answer to the phenomenon, curious scientists at the facility decided that they would try to solve the mystery by attempting to catch these airborne creatures.
-Huge nets were set up and the same surveillance cameras then captured images of rods flying into the trap.
-When the nets were inspected, the "rods" were no more than regular moths and other ordinary flying insects.
-Subsequent investigations proved that the appearance of flying rods on video was an optical illusion created by the slower recording speed of the camera.
+In August 2005, China Central Television (CCTV) aired a two-part documentary about rods that reported on an experiment conducted at the Tonghua Zhenguo Pharmaceutical Company in Tonghua City, Jilin Province, the results of which strongly corroborated the entomological hypothesis.
+Surveillance cameras at the facility captured footage of visual artifacts identical to those featured in José Escamilla's video.
+An investigator from the World Chinese UFO Sightings Association attempted to trap the rods by installing large nets.
+The surveillance cameras proceeded to capture images of rods flying into the trap and, when the nets were subsequently inspected, only moths and other ordinary flying insects were found.
+Subsequent investigations provided clear indication that the appearance of flying rods on video was an optical illusion caused by insect movement exceeding camera settings.

-After attending a lecture by Jose Escamilla, UFO investigator Robert Sheaffer wrote that "some of his 'rods' were obviously insects zipping across the field at a high angular rate" and others appeared to be "appendages" which were birds' wings blurred by the camera exposure.
+After attending a lecture by José Escamilla, UFO investigator Robert Sheaffer wrote that "some of his 'rods' were obviously insects zipping across the field at a high angular rate" and others appeared to be "appendages" which were birds' wings blurred by the camera exposure.